gmshake/maven-enforcer/.github/pull_request_template.md

  - [ ] Each commit in the pull request should have a meaningful subject line and body.
  - [ ] Format the pull request title like `[MENFORCER-XXX] - Fixes bug in ApproximateQuantiles`, where you replace `MENFORCER-XXX` with the appropriate JIRA issue.
-Best practice is to use the JIRA issue title in the pull reqeust title and in the first line of the commit message.
+Best practice is to use the JIRA issue title in the pull request title and in the first line of the commit message.
  - [ ] Write a pull request description that is detailed enough to understand what the pull request does, how, and why.
- - [ ] Run `mvn -Prun-its clean verify` to make sure basic checks pass.
+ - [ ] Run `mvn clean verify` to make sure basic checks pass.
 A more thorough check will be performed on your pull request automatically.

 If your pull request is about ~20 lines of code you don't need to sign an